Cat People (1982 film)

 Cat People is a 1982 American supernatural horror film directed by Paul Schrader and starring Nastassja Kinski, Malcolm McDowell, John Heard, and Annette O'Toole.
-It is a remake of the 1942 RKO Radio Pictures film of the same name.
+Its plot follows a young woman who, upon reuniting with her brother, learns she has descended from werecats.
+It is a remake of 1942 film of the same name, and was produced by RKO Radio Pictures, the same studio that produced the original film.

 Giorgio Moroder composed the film's score (the second Schrader film to be scored by Moroder, after American Gigolo), including the theme song, which features lyrics and vocals by David Bowie.
-Wilbur Stark and Jerry Bruckheimer served as executive producers.
+Jerry Bruckheimer served as an executive producer.

 Plot

-A prologue set in an undisclosed, primitive human settlement shows a sacrificial maiden being tied to a tree.
-A black panther approaches and rests its paws on her, and the scene fades to black.
+In an undisclosed, primitive human settlement, a sacrificial maiden is tied to a tree.
+A black panther approaches and rests its paws on her.
 Another girl with feline features approaches a similar big cat in a cave, without incurring its attack.

-A close-up of her face segues to that of similarly featured Irena Gallier, who travels to present-day New Orleans from Canada to reconnect with her brother Paul.
+In the present, Irena Gallier travels to New Orleans from Canada to reconnect with her brother Paul.
 Irena was raised in foster care after they were orphaned.
-Paul, who spent his childhood in psych wards, is now involved in a church and lives with his Creole housekeeper Female.
+Paul, who spent his childhood in psych wards, is now involved in a church and lives with his Creole housekeeper Female (pronounced "Femolly").

 That night, a prostitute named Ruthie walks into a fleabag motel to meet a john, but instead finds a black panther that mauls her foot.
-The police and zoologists Oliver, Alice and Joe capture the black panther.
+The police and zoologists Oliver, Alice and Joe capture the panther.
 Meanwhile, Irena wakes to find Paul missing.
-Female guesses he went to the mission and urges Irena to enjoy New Orleans on her own.
+Female deduces he went to the mission and urges Irena to enjoy New Orleans on her own.

-Irena visits the zoo, is drawn to the newly captured black panther and stays after closing hours.
-She is discovered by Oliver, the zoo's curator, who takes her to dinner and offers her a job in the gift shop.
+Irena visits the zoo, is drawn to the newly captured panther and stays after closing hours.
+She is discovered by Oliver, the zoo's curator, who takes her to dinner and offers her a job at the zoo's gift shop.
 Irena reveals she is a virgin in conversation with Alice, who shares a romantic history (and is still in love) with Oliver and sees her as a rival.
-One day the black panther tears Joe's arm off during a routine cage cleaning.
+One day, the panther tears Joe's arm off during a routine cage cleaning.
 Joe bleeds to death and Oliver resolves to euthanize the cat, only to find it missing.
-In its cage lies a puddle of melted flesh like the one found by the motel prostitute.
+In its cage lies a puddle of melted flesh like the one found by the prostitute.